shekhargulati/30-seconds-of-java/README.md

 ```
 ## Thanks

-This project is inspired by [30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code).
-The 30-seconds-of-code repository has JavaScript snippets.
-I am trying to focus on Java.
+This project started as a Java fork of [30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code).
+Thanks to the project collaborators for the effort.